 And, whether consumers buy in-store or online, and the convenience actually translates into habit-forming behavior.
 Previous research on the brain suggests that "the mind loves automaticity more than just about anything else—certainly more than engaging in conscious consideration.
 Given a choice, it would like to do the same things over and over again," according to the Harvard Business Review (HBR).

 For the same reasons that we take the same route to work every day, consistently purchase our favorite latte or keep the same friends over the years, we habitually are likely to purchase the same products over and over.
 As long as the action or intended product consistently fulfills the customer's expectations, buying the same thing is the easier thing to do.
 It helps the decision-maker avoid having to make another choice.
 "Every time you buy another unit of the brand in question, you make it easier to do—for which the mind applauds you," according to the same HBR article.
+This builds customer loyalty.

 Knowing the psychology behind "customer loyalty" (or simply, purchasing habits), how can brands simplify the process for the consumer so they don't have to make another choice?